 Provides advice and assistance to the pastor in matters pertaining to parish financial operations.

 When a family member or loved one is unable to attend Mass on a temporary or ongoing basis, Eucharist Ministers bring Communion to them at home.
-For information contact Teresa Doyle smith at 781-878-0160.
+Contact Teresa Doyle Smith, Pastoral Associate at [email protected] or 1-871-878-0160.

 We are rightly proud of our music ministry here at Holy Family Parish.
 Led by our Music Director Mr. Bob Kirby, the music for our liturgies is phenomenal.

 This ministry takes about an hour a week.
 If you are now or have been in the past a Eucharistic Minister please prayerfully consider this opportunity to serve our community.
 Training will be provided.
-Please call Teresa Doyle Smith at the rectory, 781-878-0160, if you are interested.
-Thank you.
+Please contact Teresa Doyle Smith, Pastoral Associate at [email protected] or 1-871-878-0160 if you are interested in volunteering or need services.

 Parishioners elected from the lay community to serve as an advisory "think tank" for the pastor.
 Three year term.
 To inform and educate and assist as needed.

-Grades 1 - 10.
-Preparation for First Holy Communion, First Confession and Confirmation.
+Grades K - 10.
+Preparation for First Holy Communion, Reconciliation and Confirmation.
 Classes are taught by trained volunteers.
-Meets Monday and Tuesday at Holy Family School.
-Contact Elizabeth Davis at the Office of Religious Education at 781-871-1244.
+Meets Sunday, Monday and Tuesday at Holy Family Parish Center.
+Contact Elizabeth Davis, Director of Religious Education, at [email protected] or call 781-871-1244.

 For the past 86 years, our SVDP society has been committed to providing emergency assistance and services to the needy with our community.
 The society is comprised of 18 dedicated individuals who are called upon to serve an average of 25 individuals or families each week.